 Keywords: Immediately after the abstract, provide keywords.
 These keywords will be used for indexing purposes and should be according to the Medical Subject Headings (MeSH).

 The authors should provide not more than three levels of headings.
 Main headings should be typed in bold letters at the left of the page.
-Secondary headings (in bold and italic letters) and third level headings (in italic letters only) should also be at the left of the page.
-Numbering of paragraphs and sections of the manuscript is not necessary.
+Secondary headings (in bold and italic letters) and third-level headings (in italic letters only) should also be at the left of the page.
+The numbering of paragraphs and sections of the manuscript is not necessary.